Gauge symmetry breaking with fluxes and natural Standard Model structure from exceptional GUTs in F-theory: An explicit example

 \section{An explicit example}

 The above construction of SM gauge group and chiral matter can be done on a large class of bases containing rigid or tuned $E_7,E_6$ factors.
 For the rigid case, we need a non-toric base such that there can be a rigid divisor supporting hypercharge flux.
 In this section, we provide an explicit example of such a construction, with three generations of SM chiral matter as the minimal and preferred chiral matter content.
 Since the $E_7$ models require a more involved construction with $r\geq 4$, below we construct rigid $E_6$ with $r=3$.
+As shown below, the gauge divisor is a del Pezzo surface $dP_4$, so the model has a limit where gravity is fully decoupled \cite{BeasleyHeckmanVafaII}.

 We choose a base $B$ through the following procedure: first consider $A=\mathbb P^1\times \mathbb F_1$ where $\mathbb F_1$ is the Hirzebruch surface.
 Then $B$ is a certain hypersurface in an ambient space $X$ that is a $\mathbb P^1$-bundle over $A$ with a certain normal bundle.
 This example is a generalization of an example of a geometry supporting remainder flux in \cite{Braun:2014pva}; more generally we can similarly analyze any hypersurface $B$ in a toric fourfold $X$ as long as $B$ is ample.
 In the explicit example we consider here, both vertical and remainder fluxes are incorporated, and all flux constraints can be explicitly solved.